 What is permeate?

-Last updated 17/01/2024
+Last updated 30/01/2025

 Permeate is made when milk is filtered through a fine 'sieve' or membrane using a technique called ultrafiltration.
 This filtering separates the lactose, vitamins and the minerals (collectively called permeate) from the milk protein and fat.
-Permeate is a valuable part of fresh milk.
+Permeate is a super valuable part of fresh milk.

 As milk is a natural food that comes straight from the cow, ultrafiltration is one way to standardise the protein content in milk right throughout the year.
 This ensures milk has a consistent taste as well as composition, which reflects the nutrition information panel.

-Permeate is not unhealthy or unnatural, however many consumers do prefer their milk without it.
-Some manufacturers therefore choose not to use permeate and label their milk as “Permeate free” or “no added permeate.”
+Permeate is neither unhealthy nor unnatural, but some consumers prefer milk without it.
+In response, some manufacturers label their products as “permeate-free” or “no added permeate” to meet customer preferences.

 Was this useful?